Pitt football | Dennis' athleticism one of many standout traits

 In addition to his skills and adaptability on defense, Dennis also took over 400 snaps on special teams during his collegiate career.
 Dennis thinks his experience on both defense and special teams makes him attractive to NFL teams.

 After suffering an injury during a Senior Bowl practice, Dennis did not participate in any drills at the NFL Scouting Combine in March.
-At Pitt’s pro day on March 29, Dennis ran a 4.64 40-yard dash and had a 10-5 broad jump.
-His vertical jump of 41.5 inches would have been the best among linebackers at the combine.
+At Pitt’s pro day on March 29, Dennis ran a 4.64 40-yard dash and had a 10-foot-5 broad jump.
+His vertical jump of 41 1/2 inches would have been the best among linebackers at the combine.

 “I think I showed a lot,” Dennis said of his pro day performance.
 “Definitely that I’m athletic.
 There was a lot of talk out there that I won’t be athletic, won’t cover.
 I think I showed a lot and I’m very proud of what I did.”